marbew/CISSP-Mnemonics/README.md

 --------------------------------------------------------------------------------------------------------------------------
 System Security Modes (for systems that process classified data, what each user is required to have)

-  * Dedicated mode - have a security clearance, access approval, and valid need to know for **ALL** data processed by Dedicated system
+  * <ins>Dedicated mode</ins> - have a security clearance, access approval, and valid need to know for **ALL** data processed by Dedicated system

-  * System High mode - have a security clearance and access approval for **ALL** data processed by System high mode system.
+  * <ins>System High mode</ins> - have a security clearance and access approval for **ALL** data processed by System high mode system.
 Also, valid need to know for data **PERSONALLY** accessed.

-  * Compartmented mode - have a security clearance for **ALL** data processed by compartmented mode system.
+  * <ins>Compartmented mode</ins> - have a security clearance for **ALL** data processed by compartmented mode system.
 Also, access approval and a valid need to know for data **PERSONALLY** accessed.

-  * Multilevel mode - have a security clearance, access approval, and valid need to know for data **PERSONALLY** accessed.
+  * <ins>Multilevel mode</ins> - have a security clearance, access approval, and valid need to know for data **PERSONALLY** accessed.
 (Requirements are enforced primarily by hardware or software on the system, not by limiting physical access)
 --------------------------------------------------------------------------------------------------------------------------
 Retinal scan is most intrusive to privacy  (*think ret-inal = anal, intrusive!
 It's inappropriate, but you remember it!)